zranger1/pixelblaze-client/README.md

 controlling one or more Pixelblaze LED controllers.
 Requires Python 3 and the websocket-client module.

-## Current Version: v0.9.1
+## Current Version: v0.9.2
-Support for pypi.
+Support for Pixelblaze's updated internal pattern sequencer.

-You can now install pixelblaze-client with pip.
-Once installed, simply "import pixelblaze" in your python programs!
+Added support for starting the sequencer in either playlist or shuffle mode, and pausing and unpausing.
+See API docs for startSequencer(), pauseSequencer() and playSequencer below.
 ## Previously...
 See [changelog.md](https://github.com/zranger1/pixelblaze-client/blob/main/changelog.md) for details on previous versions.